Bears-R-Us/arkouda/pydoc/setup/installation.rst

    pip3 install arkouda

-Or you can install it from your local copy of the github repo with:
+If you are planning to contribute to arkouda as a developer, you may wish to install an editable version linked to your local copy of the github repo:

 .. code-block:: bash

-   pip3 install path/to/arkouda/repo
+   pip3 install -e path/to/local/arkouda/repo

 ****************
 Troubleshooting